-Mandatory requirements for businesses Mandatory requirements for practitioners Mandatory requirements for businesses Businesses must provide: Company/trading name Australian Business Number (ABN) Relevant bank details Radiation management licence (if applicable) Businesses must hold: Public liability insurance adequate and appropriate for their practice, and Worker's compensation insurance as required by all relevant laws of Australia relating to worker's compensation Businesses must produce satisfactory evidence of current public liability, or worker's compensation insurance when reasonably requested to do so.
-Mandatory requirements for practitioners Practitioners must provide: Australian Health Practitioner Regulation Agency (AHPRA) registration number including where the practitioner has given an undertaking under the Health Practitioner National Law or where their registration is subject to a condition or restriction under that Law Radiation user licence (for practitioners who are authorised to take orthopantomogram radiographs) Valid Working with Children Check number Practitioners must hold professional indemnity insurance that satisfies the requirements of the Dental Board of Australia Registration Standard: Professional Indemnity Insurance Arrangements.
-Once approved by an LHD, businesses must register as a NSW Health supplier (see below at 4.1.1) current indemnity insurance when reasonably requested to do so.
+Mandatory requirements for businesses Mandatory requirements for practitioners Mandatory requirements for businesses Businesses must provide: Company/trading name Australian Business Number (ABN) Relevant bank details Radiation management licence (if applicable) Businesses must hold: Public liability insurance adequate and appropriate for their practice, and Worker's compensation insurance as required by all relevant laws of Australia relating to worker's compensation.
+Businesses must produce satisfactory evidence of current public liability, or worker's compensation insurance as required by all relevant laws of Australia relating to worker's compensation.
+Mandatory requirements for practitioners Practitioners must provide: Australian Health Practitioner Regulation Agency (AHPRA) registration number including where the practitioner has given an undertaking under the Health Practitioner National Law or where their registration is subject to a condition or restriction under that Law.
+Radiation user licence (for practitioners who are authorised to take orthopantomogram radiographs).
+Valid Working with Children Check number.
+Practitioners must hold professional indemnity insurance that satisfies the requirements of the Dental Board of Australia Registration Standard: Professional Indemnity Insurance Once approved by an LHD, businesses must register as a NSW Health supplier (see below at 4.1.1) Arrangements.
+Practitioners must produce satisfactory evidence of current indemnity insurance when reasonably requested to do so.

-Practitioners with limitations, undertakings or conditions on their registration may be unable to participate on the Scheme.
-LHDs have discretion to not accept practitioners on the Scheme if they have limitations, undertakings or conditions on their registration.
+Practitioners with limitations, undertakings or conditions on their registration may be unable to participate in the Scheme.
+Local Health Districts (LHDs) have discretion to not accept practitioners on the Scheme if they have limitations, undertakings or conditions on their registration.